 *I expect you’ll order the book online, check out a library copy, or request through inter-library loan.
 The books are all around $30.00 and it’s the only text you need to buy for the class.

-Your book club group will create an artifact to share in class.
+Your book club group will create an artifact to share in class during our class on Oct 101.
 You will have a lot of choice here in how your group decides to share your book.
-You can create a visual map, a book trailer (using our iPads and iMovie) or short film, post a review on Goodreads and tweet about the text, lead a discussion about the book on Twitter, give an Ignite talk,…lots of possible ways to share.
+You can create an activity for people to participate in, create a visual map, a book trailer (using our iPads and iMovie) or short film, post a review on Goodreads, give an Ignite talk…lots of possible ways to share.

-During week 7, you will sign up for an article study group that interests you (hip-hop & literacy, gaming & literacy, 21st C Literacy, etc).
-I will post a few articles on the area of interest you select to get you started.
+During week 7, you will sign up for an article study group that interests you (hip-hop & literacy, gaming & literacy, adolescent literacy, make/hack/play literacies).
+I will post articles on the area of interest you select to get you started.
 On week 8, you will meet with your group in class; you’ll come having read through the articles I helped you gather.
-At this meeting, develop some ideas for a resource for our class using the assigned articles as a base, but then feel free to branch out into articles and research that you find on your own as well (including multi modal/video/visual texts).
-The resource (a Google Doc, a Google Site, a video) should be started by week 10; everyone in your group will contribute to this resource, commenting on each other’s work as you go.
-Your resource should be ready to share by Nov 18.
+At this meeting, your group will participate in conversations using the assigned articles as a base, but then feel free to branch out into articles and research that you find on your own as well (including multi modal/video/visual texts).

 Ignite & Maker Night Event

-You’ll work in teams to bring the ideas we’ve considered in class to a larger audience.
-Collaboratively, you’ll create an Ignite Talk or coordinate a “make” and present this at a public event with students from Tom Fox and Peter Kittle’s English classes.
+You’ll work in teams to bring the ideas we’ve considered in class to life.
+Collaboratively, you’ll create an Ignite Talk or coordinate a “make.”

-Here’s a video highlighting last year’s Ignite & Maker Night
+Here’s a video highlighting a previous semester’s Ignite & Maker Night

 Here are some examples from the Ignite Site.